kevinguebert/alexa-strava/README.md

 INSERT STEP 10 PICTURE

 11. Now that we have `nrok` downloaded, we can work on getting the web server started and tunneling into localhost.

+12. To do that, open up another terminal window and make sure you are in your project folder.
+Go ahead and run:

+    `./ngrok http 5000`

+    What that will do is start up an ngrok tunneling instance on port 5000.
+It should look something like the image below. **Note:** if you ever close or accidentally stop this terminal window, you will get a new url for your tunnel.

+    INSERT NROK IMAGE

+13. With our ngrok server running, we are good to go for this first section!
+Next up is setting up the Alexa app configuration in the Developer Portal and then getting the Strava keys.

+#### Amazon Alexa Configuration

+For this section, we are going to *quickly* walk through the steps of getting your app up and running.
+If you ever get lost, refer back to my first tutorial [Build Your First Alexa App](http://www.kevinguebert.com/build-your-first-alexa-app/) for more detailed steps and some more images.
+The app creation is the same across all platforms.

+1. Signup and/or sign in to your developer account at the [Amazon Developer Services](https://developer.amazon.com)

+2. Click on "Alexa" in the top, and then click on "Get Started" for Alexa Skills Kit.

+INSERT IMAGE HERE

+3. Click on "Add a New Skill" on the following page.
+We are going to be doing the following things:

+    - **Skill Type:** Custom Interaction Model
+    - **Name:** Strava
+    - **Invocation Name**: Strava

+4. With those fields filled out, go ahead and click on "Save". **Note** - if you get problems with using the word *Strava* as your name, it's because it's already taken.
+Name it however you like.

+5. We are going to skip the **Interaction Model* section for now and come back to that later.

+6. For **Configuration**, we are going to do the following:

+    - **Service Endpoint Type:** HTTPS
+    - **Account Linking:** No (we will do that in a later tutorial)

+7. When you click on **HTTPS** for your endpoint, a check box will appear.

+    - **Geographical Region:** North America

+8. In the text box that appears below North America, what you are going to do is grab the `ngrok` url from above and copy and paste that in there.

+INSERT IMAGE OF NGROK

+9. **BUT WAIT** We aren't quite done yet - in our code from above there are two special things we did.

+    Remember this:
+    ```
+    var alexaApp = new alexa.app("strava");
+        alexaApp.express(app, "/echo/");
+    ```

+    What this did is it created a new `alexaApp` at the endpoint `/echo/strava`.
+If you want, you can remove the `/echo/` but the `strava` is required.

+10. At the end of the `ngrok` url, make sure you add in

+    `ngrok_url` + `/echo/strava`

+11. Go ahead and click "Next" and you'll be taken to the **SSL Certificate** page.
+Since we are using `ngrok` and having it locally click the middle radio button: *My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority*. **Note** this is only for development and we will clean this up later.

+12. Alright sounds good!
+Now onto setting up Strava and getting a developer account!